 Your research topic should be more than just academically justified.
-Of course, you need to choose the one that relates to a certain field of knowledge and some important questions, however, the topic should also be catchy and interesting.
+Of course, you need to choose the one that relates to a particular field of knowledge and some crucial questions.
+However, the topic should also be catchy and exciting and, of course, something that you are interested in.
 This will make the process of both writing and reading more pleasant.
 Check these tips and use them to make your research topic stellar.

 Top tips on how to choose a good topic

 - Get inspired